 Is walking or yoga better to lose weight?
 In general, for weight loss walking is better than yoga because 60 minutes of walking burn more calories than the equivalent of a yoga session.
-Walking keeps the heart rate elevated throughout 60 minutes, where one-third of a yoga session is meditation, which significantly lowers the heart rate.
+Walking keeps the heart rate elevated for 60 minutes, whereas one-third of a yoga session is meditation, which significantly lowers the heart rate.

 Take a look at the study done by Dr. Sally A Sherman from the University of Pittsburgh in Pennsylvania.
 She documented a group of 38 people doing sessions of vinyasa yoga and compared its effects with walking.
 The study was designed to measure energy expenditure via indirect calorimetry (source).

 What is indirect calorimetry?
-Indirect calorimetry is a gold standard method to measure energy expenditure clinical settings.
-It estimate respiratory gas exchange (how much oxygen is consumed and how much carbon dioxide is produced) through the mouthpiece attached to the measurement device.
+Indirect calorimetry is a gold standard method to measure energy expenditure in clinical settings.
+It estimates respiratory gas exchange (how much oxygen is consumed and how much carbon dioxide is produced) through the mouthpiece attached to the measurement device.

-The study was divided into three sections were each of the participants did as follows:
+The study was divided into three sections where each of the participants did as follows: